 What’s next?
 How to prepare yourself as a founder

-Founders like Bryant who stay on with the buying company will need to prepare themselves for a different type of leadership role than they’re used to.
+Founders like Bryant who stay on with the buying company need to prepare themselves for a different type of leadership role than they’re used to.
 The best way to do this is to spend time with the company’s leadership team and ask the right questions to establish expectations for both parties.

 “Prepare yourself to be a member of a leadership team and not the leader,” Bryant told CO—.
 “Get all commitments and promises in writing so you are starting off on the same page.
 Depending on the terms of your deal, you may be employed with the company for a period of time.
 Doing your own due diligence will make your time at the company much more successful.”

-Entrepreneurs who are leaving their companies should think about their next move ahead of time and don’t look back, said Williams.
+Entrepreneurs who are leaving their companies should think about their next move ahead of time and not look back, said Williams.
 Letting go of the business you built will be difficult, and it helps to have something new to focus on once you officially leave your role with the business.

 “My company was part of my identity,” said Williams.
 “You feel a sense of loss … [and] I wasn’t prepared for that.
 You have to replace that with something else.”